pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli connection [COMMAND-OPTIONS] COMMAND [ARGS]...

-      Command group to manage WBEM connections.
+      Command group for persistent WBEM connections.

-      These command allow viewing and setting persistent connection definitions.
-      The connections are normally defined in the file pywbemcliconnections.json in the current directory.
+      This command group defines commands to manage persistent WBEM connections that have a name.
+The connections are stored in a connections file named 'pywbemcliservers.json' in the current directory.
+The connection name can be used as a shorthand for the WBEM server via the '--name' general option.

-      In addition to the command-specific options shown in this help text, the general options (see 'pywbemcli --help') can also be specified before the command.
-These are NOT retained after the command is executed.
+      In addition to the command-specific options shown in this help text, the general options (see 'pywbemcli --help') can also be specified before the 'connection' keyword.

     Options:
       -h, --help  Show this message and exit.

     Commands:
-      add     Create a new named WBEM connection. delete  Delete connection information.
+      add     Create a new named WBEM connection. delete  Delete a named WBEM connection.
       export  Export the current connection information.
-      list    List the entries in the connection file. save    Save current connection to repository.
-      select  Select a connection from defined connections. show    Show current or NAME connection information. test    Execute a predefined WBEM request.
+      list    List the entries in the connections file. save    Save current connection to connections file. select  Select a connection from connections file. show    Show current or NAME connection information. test    Execute a predefined WBEM request.